 GO BACK TO LEADERS

-Read MoreThe Portuguese businessman and politician, currently serving as Mayor of the city of Porto, in Portugal, began his term on October 22, 2013, and was re-elected for a new term on October 1, 2017.
-While officially an independent, he is supported by the CDS – the Popular Party of Portugal.
-Rui has become well known for his progressive and pragmatic policies, which put culture at the heart of the political agenda.
-He is a proud citizen of Porto who takes every opportunity to declare his love for the city.
+Read MoreThe Portuguese businessman and politician served as Mayor of Porto for three consecutive terms.
+At the age of 69, he has been appointed by the Portuguese Government as the country’s next Ambassador to the Organisation for Economic Co-operation and Development (OECD).
+Rui has become widely recognised for his progressive and pragmatic policies, which placed culture at the heart of the political agenda.
+A proud citizen of Porto, he takes every opportunity to express his deep affection for the city.

 Rui went to the German School and the Liceu Nacional Garcia de Orta, both in Porto.
 He got his BA in business administration from the University of Greenwich, in London, in 1978, graduating top of his class.
 While studying in London, in 1975, Rui found that his father had been arrested.
 He remembers being in Picadilly Circus when he saw the words “Coup d’état in Portugal” in the newspapers.
 The family business, Molaflex, was nationalised and the family accounts frozen.
 His father’s arrest taught him one of the greatest lessons – life is not always fair.